svermeulen/vim-easyclip/README.md

 EasyClip can automatically store the yank history to file, so that it can be restored the next time you start Vim.
 Storing it to file also allows other active Vim instances to seamlessly share the same clipboard and yank history.

-You can enable this feature by enabling the option `g:EasyClipShareYanks` which is off by default.
+You can enable this feature by enabling the option `g:EasyClipShareYanks` (NOTE: off by default).
 You can also customize where the yank history file gets stored (see options section below)

 ### Clipboard setting ###